andreasthoelke/dotfiles/.vim/notes/notes29-09.md

 a start screen?
 https://github.com/mhinz/vim-startify

-the changelist enables `g;` but it does not seem to be persisted/show up after vim restart

 consider using ctrlp to create files/folders? see ctrlp help
         f)  Type the name of a non-existent file and press <c-y> to create it.
 Mark a